Sheridan Teaching Seminar - Reflective Teaching

 If you are a graduate student, successful completion of the Teaching Seminar will appear on your Brown University transcript.
 For this reason, all of these requirements must be met in order to allow us to include the program in official records and transcripts.

 NB: All requirements must be completed within the course of a single academic year.

-Please email Sheridan_Center@brown.edu if you have any difficulty in signing up for the Certificate I Program.
+Please email Sheridan_Center@brown.edu if you have any questions regarding the Certificate I Program.